jensrossbach/esphome-luxtronik-v1/README.md

 ```

 ### UART Component
-A [UART component](https://www.esphome.io/components/uart.html) is mandatory for the Luxtronik V1 component to function correctly and must therefore always be added.
+A [UART component](https://www.esphome.io/components/uart.html) is essential for the Luxtronik platform to function correctly and must therefore always be added.
 The serial communication parameters (baud rate, data bits, stop bits and parity) are inherently defined by the Luxtronik V1 heating control unit and must not be changed therefore.
 Only the RX and TX pins can be adapted depending on the used hardware.

 | Parameter | Value       |
 | --------- | ----------- |